daniel-o87/nao/README.md

-You also need a directory named models where you will put the yolo_x.pn and
+You also need a directory named models where you will put the yolo_x.pn and the tflite file